Let's talk ABM best practices.

 Here’s why personalizing your content is worth the effort: 71% of customers expect companies to deliver personalized experiences, and personalization makes 80% of customers more likely to purchase.

-It's ABM best practice to tailor content at either the industry-specific or account level.
+It's trendy in ABM to use ABM landing pages to tailor content at the industry-level or account level.
 But you can also tailor content toward certain roles.
 This largely depends on the scope of your ABM program (one-to-many, one-to-few, or one-to-one) and your resources.

 Then, there’s the question of what type of content to use.
 As always, the answer is “it depends on your audience and goals,” which is why it’s not surprising that 40% of B2B marketers find it challenging to develop the right content for their target audience.